zorkind/Hellion-Rescue-Project/README.md

 - Q: Can I join the dev team?
 - A: No, we are not currently accepting applications for the dev team.

-- Q: Can I ping or message @Zorkind?
-- A: No. We are all impatient for the next release, and you messaging him takes time, which he could be spending on coding.
-If you have a inquiry, such as you can provide server hosting, please message @GTink911.

-- Q: But I need help!
-- A: If you need game help, ask in #vanilla-hellion-discussion.
-If you have a server or mod issue, ping @Support in #support-room-1 or @GTink911.

 - Q: When will the next update/patch be done?
 - A: When its done.
-If you have a legitimate question, ask it and dont ask it again.

 - Q: Is Zero Gravity fine with this project?
 - A: Zero Gravity is aware of this project and is not going to stop it.
-Please note that they do not endorse or encourage this project in any way, as stated in #disclaimer.
+Please note that they do not endorse or encourage this project in any way, as stated in the disclaimer.

 - Q: I don't like how a feature is being made.
 Is there any way I can change it or disable it?
 - A: Every feature can be disabled, and most will be able to have their values changed.